searls/emoruby/README.md

 ## Versioning

-The Emoruby team embraces the iconographic versioning standard ("icover" for short).
+The Emoruby team embraces and advocates the adoption of the the emerging iconographic versioning standard ("icover" for short).

 The initial release was 💩 (in honor of @tenderlove's 💩-lang).
 The next planned release is ✊.